 Young immigrants and at-risk native Israelis receive not only shelter and food, but counseling, education, and other supportive services in our youth villages.
 From Hebrew-language lessons and classes on Jewish heritage to athletics and art, Youth Aliyah students receive the help and attention they need to develop into productive members of Israeli society.

 Hadassah sponsors three Youth Aliyah villages in which we provide education, psychological support, and love -- all in a safe and secure environment that fosters independence, self-esteem, and success.
 Each operates a vocational training program, from high-tech auto repair to computerized precision tool-making to wine-making.
 Our cultural enrichment programs, including music performance and art, make for a well-rounded student.
 At Youth Aliyah, our sports programs provide the structure, discipline, and teamwork that help students to develop excellent lifelong habits and much-needed self-esteem.

 Students come to our villages from myriad backgrounds, but with virtually no knowledge or understanding of their Jewish heritage.
 We are proud to offer a variety of programs that enrich their lives with the history and variety of Jewish life.
 Programs such as Joy of Judaism and our missions to Poland and Ethiopia help to achieve this goal.
-Our programs also focus on Didactic-Psychological Testing to assess areas of learning that may need special attention, music science and sports.

 Youth Aliyah has had many positive impacts on the lives of our students.
 Our video, A Path To Success - Ramat Hadassah Szold tells our story.